The effects of AGN feedback on the structural and dynamical properties of Milky Way-mass galaxies in cosmological simulations: The simulations

 where $G$ is the gravitational constant, \MBH\ is the black hole mass, \mpr\ is the proton mass, \epsilonr\ = 0.2 is the black hole radiative efficiency parameter, \sigmaT\ is the Thomson cross section, and $c$ is the speed of light.

 Finally, for both modes the energy ejected from the black hole is given by

-where \dMBH\ is given by \Eq{dMBH}.
+where \dMBH\ is given by \Eq{dMBH} and \epsilonf\ = 0.07 is the fraction of radiated energy that thermally couples to the gas.
 For the quasar mode this energy is injected isotropically as thermal energy into neighbouring gas cells; while for the radio mode \citep{SSD07} it takes the form of bubbles (with size 0.1 times the virial radius) which are stochastically inflated at random locations in the halo\footnote{Following an inverse square distance profile around the black hole.} up to a maximum radius of 0.8 times the virial radius.